DOSull/Spatial-Data-Science/labs/mini-project/README.md

 **In all cases, I strongly advise that you anticipate difficulties and challenges working with any of these and don't leave downloading them until the last minute!
 Please plan ahead!**

 ## Submission requirements
-You should submit a document (PDF preferred) conforming with the requirements set out in [this document](guidance-on-mini-project-report.md) to the dropbox provided on Blackboard by the end of the day on **{{ site.data.dates.assignment_5 }}**.
+You should submit a document (PDF preferred) conforming with the requirements set out in [this document](guidance-on-mini-project-report.md) to the dropbox provided on Nuku by the end of the day on **{{ site.data.dates.assignment_5 }}**.

 <!-- delete submission date from this page, or make sure it matches the schedule! -->

-Note that if you compile your report using _Rmarkdown_ you should still submit it in PDF format (Knit to Word, then convert to PDF).
+Note that if you compile your report using _Rmarkdown_ (which I recommend)  then you should still submit it in PDF format (Knit to Word, then convert to PDF).